cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### Result

 After the second save the diagram refreshes fully.
 Both red arcs are gone.
-`UnitMultiplier` no longer appears as a standalone class in the diagram — it is now correctly resolved as the declared type of the `unitMultiplier` attribute on both `Measurement` and `Control`, appearing as a typed property within each class respectively.
+`UnitMultiplier` no longer appears as a standalone class in the diagram, and is now correctly resolved as the declared type of the `unitMultiplier` attribute on both `Measurement` and `Control`, appearing as a typed property within each class respectively.

-### Issue 6 — Abstract Class with Fields Defined
+### Issue 6: Abstract Class with Fields Defined

 #### What the diagram shows